St Ninian's Isle: History

 As its name suggests, the island has ecclesiastical connections, which may like others in the Northern Isles, Hebrides and Faroes have connections to the Culdees or papar.
 However, the island's history is far older than Christianity, and Neolithic graves have been found within the walls of the chapel (formerly beneath the floor).

-The ruins of a 12th-century chapel can still be seen near the end of the tombolo.
-The dedication is to Shetland's patron saint, the enigmatic Saint Ninian of Galloway, who is also widely venerated on the nearby Orkney Islands, and may be commemorated in the name of North Ronaldsay.
+The ruins of a 12th-century chapel are visible near the end of the tombolo.
+The dedication is to Shetland's patron saint, Saint Ninian of Galloway, who is also widely venerated on the nearby Orkney Islands, and may be commemorated in the name of North Ronaldsay.
 In 1958, an excavation found a hoard of 8th century silver in the chapel grounds under a stone slab in a wooden box, which caused a renewed archaeological interest in the island.
 It was suspected to have been buried to hide it from, or stolen in, a Viking raid.
 The remains of a pre-Norse chapel were also found, which may indicate some kind of Culdee presence.

 The last family to live on the island, that of Henry Leask, left the island in 1796.
 Henry Leask was married twice and had 13 children.